-NIKE is also partnering with the Responsible Labor Initiative (RLI) to deliver the Responsible Recruitment Due Diligence Toolkit training for all strategic Tier 2 suppliers in Taiwan.
-In FY22, 6-month post-training coaching and consultation program for these suppliers was completed.
-Post-training coaching and consultation provides direct support from RLI to identify gaps in recruitment systems, develop sustainable improvements plans and to prioritize these plans for implementation.
+Recruitment Due Diligence Toolkit training for recruitment agents.
+These recruitment agents recruit foreign migrant workers for NIKE contract suppliers in Taiwan.
+The training is complemented by post-training coaching and consultation programs aimed at the recruitment agents.
+Post-training coaching and consultation provides direct support from RLI to identify gaps in recruitment systems, develop sustainable improvement plans and prioritize these plans for implementation.